 Juan came to the United States in 1957.
 From his first US release, ‘To Love Again’, to his last, ‘The Genius of Esquivel’, Juan created a unique musical legacy that deserves more attention than it has received in the intervening decades.
 Variety dubbed him the “Mexican Duke Ellington,” while affirming, “Esquivel is to pop music approximately what Aaron Copeland is to serious music or what a John Coltrane is to jazz.”
 The liner notes on To Love Again (1957) describe Juan’s “dashing appearance,” and the “tasteful elegance of his clothes.”

 Juan recorded for RCA Victor from 1957 to 1968.
 His arrangements took full advantage of the stereo phenomenon happening at that time.
 Being a musical visionary as well as a talented technician he composed music specifically for the two-channel stereo future.
-In doing so he drove his recording engineers, top studio musicians, and RCA executives a little crazy.
-He was a perfectionist with passion, a sonic inventor, a dashing genius.
+In doing so, he drove his recording engineers, top studio musicians, and RCA executives a little crazy.
+Without a doubt, he was a perfectionist with passion, a sonic inventor, a dashing genius.

 Infinity in Sound

 Juan kicked off the Sixties with Infinity in Sound (l960) and one of his finest achievements, Infinity in Sound Vol. 2 (l96l).
 The songs “Jalousie” and “Sentimental Journey” were used in a famous video sketch, in which pioneering TV visionary Ernie Kovacs synchronized the music to remote-controlled office furniture and secretarial equipment.
 Latinesque (l962), in the opinion of many, was his wildest and most ambitious effort.
 This tour-de-force featured “raindrop” pianos, Mariachi trumpets, “steel guitar zings,” and cross channel echoes, along with an array of French Horns, tympani, flutes, and tuned bongos.